encoredev/encore/docs/deploy/environments.md

 ## Environment Types

-Encore has two primary types of environments: `Production` and `Development`.
+Encore has four types of environments:

-`Development` environments include local, preview, and all environments created with the `Development` type.
+- `production`
+- `development`
+- `preview`
+- `local`

-They differ in the type of infrastructure that is provisioned:
+Some environment types differ in how infrastructure is provisioned:
-- Production environments are provisioned for maximum reliability, availability, and scalability.
-- Development environments are optimized to be cost-efficient and fast to provision.
+- `preview` environments are provisioned in Encore Cloud and are optimized to be cost-efficient and fast to provision.

-Learn more about how different environments are provisioned in the [infrastructure documentation](/docs/deploy/infra).
+- `local` is provisioned by Encore's CLI using local versions of infrastructure.

 Aside from determining infrastructure, environment type is also used for [Secrets management](/docs/develop/secrets).

-## Local environment
+### Local environment

 When you've installed the [Encore CLI](/docs/install), you start your local environment by simply running `encore run`.
 This builds and tests your application, and provisions all the necessary infrastructure to run your application locally (see the [infra docs](/docs/deploy/infra#local-development) to learn exactly how local infrastructure is provisioned).

 By default, the local environment runs on `http://localhost:4000`.

-## Preview environments
+### Preview environments

 When you [connect your application to GitHub](/docs/how-to/github), Encore will automatically provision ephemeral Preview Environments for each Pull Request.
 See the [Preview Environments documentation](/docs/deploy/preview-environments) to learn more.

-### Frontend Collaboration
+#### Frontend Collaboration

 Preview Environments make it really easy to collaborate and test changes with your frontend.
 Just update your frontend API client to point to the `pr:#` environment.